syzer/distributed-game-of-life/README.md

 1: 24604ms
 ```

-## speedup
+## speedup / 'does it scale?'
-generally on 4 actual cores one can expect speedup of 3.9 times
+Generally on 4 actual cores one can expect speedup of 3.9 times
+So short answer... yes it does.

+## 'but its so slow?'

+1. If my math is right we only display 1 millionth part of world.
+2. You can always write mote effective GOL, and then run it multicore.
+3. If you do.. remember to Pull Request me, so otheres can enjoy.

 #HOW